2021- 2022 Parent/Student Handbook

 For the safety of all children and to create a smooth dismissal, PLEASE follow the carpool procedures.

 CARPOOL IDENTIFICATION: At the beginning of the school year, each vehicle is given a carpool card that must be displayed at pick-up time.
 The number is most easily seen when placed in the front windshield.
 Students are dismissed as their transportation arrives.
 Teachers monitor carpool dismissal.

 Each car must have a carpool card.
 When changes in transportation are made — other than those listed on the alternative transportation forms — teachers must be notified in advance and in writing.
 For example, if your child is going to a classmate’s home after school and is riding with them, please inform the teacher in writing.

-TRAFFIC FLOW AND PARKING: For safety and optimum flow, cars are ALWAYS to enter the Covenant parking area through the south drive and stay to the right side of the parking lot.
+TRAFFIC FLOW AND PARKING: For safety and optimum flow, cars are ALWAYS to enter the CCS parking area through the south drive and stay to the right side of the parking lot.
 A single line is formed as cars approach the entryway.
 Cars then proceed past the main entrance to begin the line at the corner of the north sidewalk.
 Drivers are asked to move cars continually forward along the front sidewalk so that others may enter the line.
 This procedure is to be followed at drop off and pick up times.
 When exiting the parking lot, drivers are asked to always use the north drive (past the church entrance).